jeremyfelt/Automatic-Featured-Image-Posts/readme.md

 * In which a plugin begins its life.

 ## Upgrade Notice

+### 0.4
+* Upgrade not required, but things are handled a little differently behind the scenes.

 ### 0.3
 * NEW - Option to assign posts created through Automatic Featured Image Posts to any of your existing custom post types.